 Go a couple of layers in with your questioning.
 Don’t be afraid to ask for examples, or to ask “Why?”

 Once you’ve done your research and you’re fairly confident you’d be happy working alongside your new friends for the next several years, the goal is to use your background information to create connections during the interview process.

 If there’s a genuine connection, go ahead and mention it: “Hey, as I was doing my research I saw that you’re a huge Packers fan.
-I saw them play last season.
+I saw them play at XYZ last season.
 Have you gotten to many games?”
-Or, “I noticed that you were an anthropology major at NYU.
+Or, “I saw that you were an anthropology major at NYU.
 How did you make the switch from that to corporate finance?”

 When you express legitimate interest in them, a few things will happen.
 One, they’re going to be flattered and they’re going to want to know more about you.
 And two, it helps them like and trust you.
 And once that’s all in place, you’ll be well on your way to a great impression.

-A few years back, I was interviewing for a position and I did some background investigating on the director that I’d potentially be working for.
+A few years back, I was interviewing for a position at a large organization.
+I did some background investigating on the director that I’d potentially be working for.
 While he wasn’t super-active on social media, on LinkedIn I saw that he shared articles about leadership, an interest of mine.
 And via some of his public Facebook posts, I discovered that he and his wife had adopted children—something my wife and I were investigating at the time.

 I filed that information away, and was able to incorporate it into our conversation in a natural manner to build a relationship.
 When I first met him, I said, “Hey, I poked around a little bit and saw that you’ve adopted.
 My wife and I have been talking about that for years!”
 It ended up being a great connection point for us, but I issue this with a strong caveat: Tread carefully here.
 Not everyone is going to be happy you gleaned such personal information from their FB profile.